Costa Rica Small Group Adventure 16 days

 Puerto Viejo de Talamanca to San Jose

-Enjoy free time in the morning before heading back to San Jose with overnight accommodation at Dunn Inn Hotel or similar
+On day 15, enjoy free time in the morning before heading back to San Jose with overnight accommodation at Boutique Hotel Casa Las Orquideas or similar.
+On day 16 your itinerary ends.

 Your Itinerary Accommodation